Padikuor/TDF_BerkeleyMDes/README.md

 This week, the project was introduced, and I partnered with Paola Rodriguez.
 Together, we spent three days brainstorming and refining ideas.

 <img width="775" height="451" alt="image" src="https://github.com/user-attachments/assets/b437a5aa-213a-4a1d-b5f0-2a356b637de7" />

 We spent 3 days coming up with ideas of what we wanted to do.
 Above you can find all the ideas we came up with.

 <img width="639" height="585" alt="image" src="https://github.com/user-attachments/assets/b16b94e1-8bf0-457d-b7f9-8aa506d5f6fb" />

 By day 2 we narrowed down to an idea of a lamp with this kind of structural design.
 Receiving inspiration from from these similar designs

 <img width="675" height="650" alt="image" src="https://github.com/user-attachments/assets/5c5fb721-6ee4-44d9-8447-b4af84f51425" />

 <img width="675" height="654" alt="image" src="https://github.com/user-attachments/assets/6ce776a9-e21e-4e8c-b2db-261fcfc4bfb0" />

-By Day 3 we had a sketch of the type of lamp we wanted to design
+By Day 3 we finalized with the sketch above as the design of the type of lamp we wanted to make

 <img width="685" height="885" alt="image" src="https://github.com/user-attachments/assets/20b8a4fa-f133-407b-ac3a-d181b6e33a02" />
+A picture of my soldered ESP32 V2

 That same week I soldered my Adafruit ESP32 V2 header pins [Watch the soldering tutorial on YouTube](https://www.youtube.com/watch?v=IPec237T18U&feature=youtu.be)